expo/expo/docs/pages/tutorial/gestures.md

 You have successfully implemented pan and tap gesture recognizers to handle these gestures in the app.

-In the next module, let's learn [how to integrate a third-party library in an Expo app](/tutorial/third-party-libraries), use it to take a screenshot of the image and the sticker, and handle any platform differences between mobile and web.
+In the next chapter, let's learn [how to integrate a third-party library in an Expo app](/tutorial/third-party-libraries), use it to take a screenshot of the image and the sticker, and handle any platform differences between mobile and web.